compphylo/compphylo.github.io/MexicoCity2023/PTA_Simulations.md

 All PTA outputs go in a directory which is specified by the `project_dir` param in the params file (which by default is `default_PTA`.
 The simulated output file shares its name with the params file, so it's easier to identify which simulations came from which params.
-Putting that all together the output file for the simulations we just ran will be: `default_PTA/MG-Snakes-SIMOUT.csv`.
+Putting that all together, the output file for the simulations we just ran will be: `default_PTA/MG-Snakes-SIMOUT.csv`

 Let us inspect this file using '[tabview](https://github.com/TabViewer/tabview)', a simple csv file viewer which is not natively installed on linux, but which we have included in the binder install for the purpose of making this easier for the workshop.
-Now open the SIMOUT file with `tabview default_PTA/MG-Snakes-SIMOUT.csv`.
+Now open the SIMOUT file by typing: `tabview default_PTA/MG-Snakes-SIMOUT.csv`

 ![tabview inspect SIMOUT](img/tabview-InspectSimout.png)

+> #### **NOTE: Interacting with tabview**
+> Navigation: Use the arrow keys
+> Quitting: Type `q`